 From what Brad has picked up from the radio, he shouldn't.
 She's contaminated.
 If he lets her in, he'll be contaminated too.
 Talk about a scene from a marriage.

 Gorak has given us a few early clues into Brad and Lexi's life together, so we know they love each other.
-But there seems to be

 The film impresses through its sheer economy.
 Imagine yourself in writer-director Gorak's shoes.
 He's a former production designer and art director who's worked on slick movies like "Minority Report" and "Fight Club," and now he's making his first feature film.
 He has no budget to speak of, but he's thinking big, trying to create an event so big the radio and television would be nattering 24/7 about it.